zahlman/entrypoint/README.md

 * `entrypoint_name` - described above
 * `entrypoint_desc` - described above
-* `invoke` - as mentioned in the introduction, this is the true entrypoint to the code that will be referenced in `pyproject.toml` or `setup.py`.
+* `invoke` - as mentioned in the introduction, this is the true entry point to the code that will be referenced in `pyproject.toml` or `setup.py`.
 This setup ensures that the original function can function normally as a part of your package's API when imported.

 ## Customization